-NAFSA maintained a 403(b) plan (the "Plan") in 2021 and 2022 under which employees can make elective deferrals to the Plan.
+NAFSA maintained a 403(b) plan (the "Plan") in 2022 and 2023 under which employees can make elective deferrals to the Plan.
 The Plan covers all employees who meet certain eligibility requirements.
 The Plan contains a nondiscretionary match of 3% of compensation, a discretionary employer contribution, and a discretionary employer match.
-In 2021 and 2022, the discretionary employer contribution was 0% and the discretionary employer match ranged from 0% to 2%, depending on the level of individual employee contributions.
-Employer contributions to the Plan for the years ended December 31, 2022 and 2021 were \$273,996 and \$310,869, respectively.
+In 2022 and through June of 2023, the discretionary employer contribution was 0% and the discretionary employer match ranged from 0% to 2%, depending on the level of individual employee contributions.
+Beginning July 2023, the discretionary employer match was increased to a range from 0% to 4%, depending on the level of individual employee contributions to the Plan for the years ended December 31, 2023 and 2022 were \$323,997 and \$273,996, respectively.

 NAFSA also maintains a participant directed deferred compensation plan in accordance with Section 457(b) of the Internal Revenue Code.
 The deferred compensation plan covers top-hat employees of NAFSA as defined in the deferred compensation plan documents.
 All contributions to the deferred compensation plan are from elective deferrals from eligible employees' wages.
-NAFSA does not contribute any nonelective funds to the deferred compensation plan assets of \$383,699 and \$480,011 are included in investments, and deferred compensation plan liabilities of \$383,699 and \$480,011 are included in other liabilities as of December 31, 2022 and 2021, respectively.
+NAFSA does not contribute any nonelective funds to the deferred compensation plan.
+On the accompanying statements of financial position, deferred compensation plan assets of \$405,801 and \$383,699 are included in investments, and deferred compensation plan liabilities of \$405,801 and \$383,699 are included in other liabilities as of December 31, 2023 and 2022, respectively.
 NAFSA's deferred compensation plan assets remain subject to the claims of NAFSA's general creditors.

-Note 11 - Commitments and contingencies
+Note 11 - Commitments and contingency

-NAFSA has executed contracts for future annual conferences through 2027.
+NAFSA has executed contracts for future annual conferences through 2028.
 In the event of cancellation, NAFSA may be required to pay various costs as stipulated in the contracts, the amounts of which are dependent upon the respective dates of cancellation.
-NAFSA has obtained event cancellation insurance to cover potential liabilities arising from a cancellation of its 2023 and 2024 conferences.
+NAFSA has obtained event cancellation insurance to cover potential liabilities arising from a cancellation of its 2024 conference.
 The insurance has exclusions regarding communicable diseases and other causes.
-As of April 6, 2023, there are no plans to cancel future annual conferences.
-Due to the numerous variables involved, NAFSA's ultimate liability, or potential range of loss, under these contracts prior to any insurance coverage would range between \$0 and \$10,800,000.
+As of May 2, 2024, there are no plans to cancel future annual conferences.
+Due to the numerous variables involved, NAFSA's ultimate liability, or potential range of loss, under these contracts prior to any insurance coverage would range between \$0 and \$11,197,000.